kimboyd12/node-api-challenge/README.md

 -   [ ] Mention two parts of Express that you learned about this week.

+        We learned about Express middleware and routing.

 -   [ ] Describe Middleware?

+        Middleware functions can get the req/res objects and then operate /tigger actions on those objects.
+Middleware helps by having a reusable function to use in our API.

 -   [ ] Describe a Resource?

+        Everything is a resource when making a RESTful API.
+Resources are accessible through a unique URL.
+You manage resources through HTTP methods.

 -   [ ] What can the API return to help clients know if a request was successful?

+        It would return a status code like 200 which is a successful request.

 -   [ ] How can we partition our application into sub-applications?

+        We use Express routers which behave like a mini express app inside of an already existing express app.

 ## Minimum Viable Product